-Bananas are a great source of natural sugars, simple carbohydrates and potassium!
-In the body potassium is only stored for a limited amount of time- so try consuming a banana around 30 minutes to an hour before you workout.
-A banana is Simeon Panda’s favourite pre workout food, which is actually thought to provide more energy than caffeine.
+Bananas are a great source of natural sugars, simple carbohydrates, and potassium!
+In the body potassium is only stored for a limited amount of time- so try consuming a banana around 30 minutes to an hour before your workout.
+A banana is Mark Ross’ favourite pre workout food, which is actually thought to provide more energy than caffeine.
 Eating a banana pre workout is the perfect way to boost your glycogen stores and increase blood sugar levels.

-The stereotypical healthy meal chicken, rice and vegetables is actually a classic preworkout meal!
+The stereotypical healthy meal chicken, rice, and vegetables are actually a classic pre-workout meal!
 Through combining a good source of lean protein, and complex carbohydrates this meal can provide amino acids to promote muscle anabolism and a slow releasing source of energy.
 Consume a meal like this around 2-3 hours before a workout.

 3. Greek Yogurt and Dried Fruit